ramantehlan/ImageManagerAPI/README.md

 ## About

-ImageManagerAPI is a simple and small example of a Microservice to manage images using an API for storing images on the server and adding them to the database.
-It only performs 'Post' and 'Get' so once an image is uploaded, it can't be 'Deleted' or 'Updated'.
-This Microservice can be controlled from a  single config file and it will also log all the activities in a log file.
+ImageManagerAPI is a simple and small example of an API for storing images on the server and adding them to the database.
+It only performs `Post` and `Get` so once an image is uploaded, it can't be `Deleted` or `Updated`.
+This API can be controlled from a  single config file and it will also log all the activities in a log file.

 ## Usage